-What is known historically as the Advanced Seminar now functions as a pre- defense meeting of an Ed.D.C.T candidate's doctoral dissertation committee, which convenes to interrogate and advise the candidate on the dissertation in progress in order to ensure its successful completion.
-The committee may be convened at any point in a candidate's progress toward completing the dissertation research but is ordinarily convened for English education candidates at a point when the candidate can present a rough draft of the entire dissertation for scrutiny by the dissertation committee members.
+What is known historically as the Advanced Seminar now functions as a pre- defense meeting of a portion (2-3 faculty members) of the Ed.D.CT. candidate's doctoral dissertation committee, which convenes to interrogate and advise the candidate on the dissertation in progress in order to ensure its successful completion.
+The committee may be convened at any point in a candidate's progress toward completing the dissertation research, but is ordinarily convened for English education candidates at a point when the candidate can present a rough draft of the entire dissertation for scrutiny by the dissertation committee members.
+The committee is convened in response to a formal request filed with the Office of Doctoral Studies (ODS) by the candidate with the approval of the dissertation advisor.
+Candidates should consult the ODS early in the dissertation project to ensure that all procedural rules for convening the Advanced Seminar and reporting on its deliberations are properly observed.